MoonriseSoftwareCalifornia/Cosmos.Cms/README.md

 Cosmos is a hybrid application hosting platform that supports Angular, jQuery, React, Vue and other framework applications at the same time--on the same website.
 It also comes with a robust content management system.

-It was built by the staff of the California Department of Technology as a high performance, system built to host broadcast content to the public for natural disasters and other emergincies.
+It was built by the staff of the California Department of Technology as a high performance, system built to host broadcast content to the public for natural disasters and other emergencies.

 Now it is an open-source project.